-FIGURE 7: Revised networks of Figures 2-4.
+FIGURE 7: Revised networks of Figures 2-4

-FIGURE 8: Nested proportions in mm.
-1462-1617 (some labels omitted for clarity).
+FIGURE 8: Nested conceptual-time networks in mm.
+1462-1617 (some labels omitted for clarity)

-of course, the isomorphism is less precise.
+we created Figure 6.
+The revised network of Figure 2 details the initial harmonic sleight of hand, the point at which Brünnhilde moves into Db (the associative key of Walhalla)5 in order to explain the splendor of what Siegmund will find there.
+The isomorphism nicely portrays the fact that there is no hint yet of Brünnhilde failing her task.
+The revised network of Figure 3 details the second enharmonic reinterpretation, which accompanies Brünnhilde explaining to Siegmund that Sieglinde must remain on earth.
+For the first time in the duet, we see that Siegmund might fight his fate if doing so will allow him to stay with Sieglinde.
+Now, of course, the isomorphism is less precise.
 The final enharmonic reinterpretation, shown in the revised network of Figure 4, accompanies the moment when Siegmund officially announces his refusal to follow Brünnhilde to Walhalla.
 At this moment in the narrative Brünnhilde's task seems most likely to fail, and the isomorphism is appropriately the fuzziest of all.